TIMSS 2019 Fact Sheet

 The contextual framework

-TIMSS 2015 saw the introduction of a less difficult version in mathematics at grade 4 known as “TIMSS Numeracy” and continued in 2019 under the name of “Less difficult TIMSS”.
-The framework for the less difficult version is the same as for regular TIMSS.
+TIMSS 2015 saw the introduction of a less difficult version in mathematics at grade 4 known as “TIMSS Numeracy” and continued in 2019 as “Less difficult TIMSS mathematics”.
+The mathematics framework for the less difficult version was the same as for regular TIMSS mathematics.

 Overall